noplanman/tsu-helper/README.md

 ---

-Automatically display the number of Friends (1st number) and Followers (2nd number) a user has, under their user name on certain pages.
+Automatically display the number of Friends (1st number) and Followers (2nd number) a user has, when hovering over a their username link.
 Gain control over who has how many Friends and Followers with a quick glance.

-The details get loaded automatically when the page gets loaded and when new posts, comments or messages get added.

-FFC works on the Home Feed, User Diary and Messages pages.
+FFC works on the Home Feed, User Diary and Single Post pages, also in the comments.

 ![FFC Hover Card][ffc-hover-card]
 - Displaying FFC on a user card when hovering over a username.